 Glimpse inside a country store, traditional farmhouse, and farm workshop, and learn about town meetings, one-room schoolhouses, and the daily chores of a typical Vermont farm family.
 Discover what it took to prepare the soil, plant and harvest the crops, and feed the livestock.

-These engaging exhibits help tell the story of rural life in Vermont at the turn of the century, and the men and women whose lives were rooted in the rocks, forests, and fields of the Green Mountain State.
+These engaging farm life exhibits help tell the story of rural life in Vermont at the turn of the century, and the men and women whose lives were rooted in the rocks, forests, and fields of the Green Mountain State.

 General StoreDiscover the important role of the general store in rural communities during the 19th and early 20th centuries — as well as today, in some small villages.
 See authentic artifacts, including a well-stocked pharmacy and post office.
 Listen to the poignant tale of one Vermont family’s struggle with the land, as they debate whether to go West in search of a better life or to stay in their beloved state.